bisteinoff/db-features/readme.txt

 The block of features helps to demonstrate your potential clients the reasons why to buy your products or order your services.

 == Changelog ==

+= 1.3.1 =
+* New parameters for the shortcode: HTML tags for the headlines and texts

 = 1.3 =
 * New parameters for the shortcode: type default (big), type small